shalini-dhasayyan/shalini-dhasayyan/README.md

 -  I’m currently learning python...
 -  I'm specialized in B.Tech(Information TECHnology)
 -  I’m looking to collaborate on complex project..
--   📫 How to reach me mail...
+-   📫 How to reach me mail shaswasa@gmail.com

 <!---
 shalini-dhasayyan/shalini-dhasayyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.